robak86/hardwired/packages/react/README.md

 ### Discussion

-Using the IoC for such a simple case is absolute overkill.
-One could just pass `label` in props for `<ComplexLabel/>` and have two instances of the component rendering different label.
-On the other hand, the example illustrates that, thanks to IoC container, we don't need to force the parent component to know about properties that are only required by the leaves of the component tree.
+Using the IoC for such a simple case is absolute overkill as the component tree is rather flat.
+One could just pass `label` in props for `<ComplexLabel/>` that would propagate this value `<CounterLabel/>`.
+This way we could have two instances of the component rendering different labels.
+On the other hand, the example illustrates that, thanks to IoC container, we don't need to force the parent component to know about properties that are only required by the leaves of the component tree (or distant components).
 That's why very often `container` components are the "difficult" ones (comparing to `dummy` components).
 They aggregate all the dependencies that are required by the child components.
 By delegating this functionality to the IoC container, we delegate the complexity to the specialised unit, and can keep top-level components simple and focused on their main responsibility, which is the composition of child components without necessarily knowing its implementation details.
 The Presented approach also helps in treating React components just as view layer (by the analogy to the MVC pattern).
 Delegating all the business logic to plain classes becomes easier when we don't have to manually build these objects and can encapsulate instantiation details within [definitions](https://github.com/robak86/hardwired#overview).

 Unfortunately, this approach is not without flaws.